 One of the top contemporary indigenous artists, Beau Dick, famous aboriginal artists and others recognize his reknown for accurate representations of ancient First Nations art, has passed away in 2017.

-I came upon this fellow Beau Dick in a place where people are steeped in stories of soul travel and soul capture, and witchcraft, and that is the old way, they say, which just so happens to be kind of preserved one ferry ride beyond 'the last outpost.'
-At times in my mind "it's the only way" and even with all that goodness to draw upon, most have a yoke of modern beliefs around their neck, so they eschew their own medicine.
+I came upon this fellow Beau Dick in a place where people are steeped in stories of soul travel and soul capture, and witchcraft, and that is the old way, they say, which just so happens to be relatively preserved one ferry ride beyond 'the last outpost.'
+At times in my mind "it's the only way" and even with all that goodness to draw upon, most have a yoke of modern beliefs around their neck, so they eschew their own medicine, but Beau Dick was a man apart from modern beliefs.

 Beau Dick, Canadian artist of the Northwest Pacific Coast tradition, was a leading proponent of the collective experience of builders and artisans cooperating on big projects, a shared burden strongly reflecting the traditional way of life in the Indigenous communities of the Northwest Pacific Coast.
 “The time-line in the experience is all shared,” he explained, about working on cultural projects.
 Beau was a man with strong connections to the coastal past, born in 1955 and raised in Kingcome Inlet, B.C. (an inlet flowing deep into the mainland coast) there to grow up with a lot of culturally-grounded individuals.